Avishti/41189-My-Reflection-Portfolio/My Reflective Portfolio.md

  - Independence
  - Aggregation
 A collective judgement and analysis on problems and also shows that no single person can answer all questions associated with the issue.

-*The following questions were not answered as there was not much group work.
-There were not many activities to engage with (mostly listening) this week.
-In the next weeks they will be answered as the semester and classes progress further.*
-#### What are (my/the) perceived strengths and weaknesses that I have observed?
-#### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
-#### What would I do better next time and with what anticipated results?
-#### What theory proved to be useful and why?
-What have I learnt from this?